Barry Lyga: Career

 Fanboy and Goth Girl has earned starred reviews and made the School Library Journal's 2006 Best Books list.

-Kirkus reviews calls it "authentic and well-written".
+Kirkus Reviews calls it "authentic and well-written".
 All reviews, though, mention that the "story unfolds slowly."
 The story is darkly comic.
 It is told in the first person point of view of Fanboy, a 15-year-old boy who maintains an internal, sarcastic and funny commentary throughout the story.
 Reviewer Gillian Engberg described Fanboy and Goth Girl as a "realistic, contemporary story of bullying and a teen's private escape."
 Fanboy is obsessed with comics – graphic novels as he corrects Goth Girl – and a sub-plot trip to a "comic-book convention ... feels authentic."

-Publishers Weekly reported that Jeremiah S. Chechik, director of Benny and Joon, is negotiating for film rights.
+Publishers Weekly reported that Jeremiah S. Chechik, director of Benny & Joon, is negotiating for film rights.

 Boy Toy is Lyga's second young adult novel.
 Reviewer Kristin Kloberdanz said that it was an "astounding portrayal of what it is like to be the young male victim."
 The book depicts Josh, who is about to graduate high school, dealing with the news that Eve, an attractive female history teacher who manipulated him into a sexual relationship when he was twelve, is soon to be released from prison.
+Jack Martin wrote for The New York Times that the novel is an "intense, intricately drawn portrait...
+Lyga fuses Josh's outwardly aggressive jock sensibility with an inner fragility – similar to the geeky isolation of the hero in his well-received first novel, The Astonishing Adventures of Fanboy and Goth Girl."
+He concludes that even though "the reader never gets much of a fix on her [Eve's] motives", there is an appropriate and palpable discomfort that comes from reading as it "vividly explores the gray areas between love, lust, right and wrong."